Riot Announces December 2022 Production and Operations Updates

 On January 3, 2023, Riot announced the rebranding of its corporate name from Riot Blockchain, Inc. to Riot Platforms, Inc, underpinning the Company's growth strategy to continue expanding its increasingly diversified business operations.
 Riot's common stock continues to be listed for trading on NASDAQ Capital Market under the same ticker symbol ‘RIOT'.

-Riot’s (NASDAQ: RIOT) vision is to be the world’s leading Bitcoin-driven infrastructure platform.
+Riot's RIOT vision is to be the world's leading Bitcoin-driven infrastructure platform.

 Our mission is to positively impact the sectors, networks and communities that we touch.
 We believe that the combination of an innovative spirit and strong community partnership allows the Company to achieve best-in-class execution and create successful outcomes.